About the Journal

 Editor-in-Chief will consult with the Section Editors on decisions regarding the initiation of an investigation.

-During an investigation, any evidence should be treated as strictly confidential and only made available to those strictly involved in investigating.
+During an investigation, any evidence should be treated as strictly confidential and only made available to those strictly involved in investigation.

-The accused will always be given the chance to respond to any charges made against them.
+The accused authors will always be given the chance to respond to any charges made against them.